splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/install-k8s-addon-eks.rst

 .. _addon-aws-eks-four:
 .. _addon-aws-eks-secure-token-one:

-Step 4: Deploy the Add-on with improved security
+Step 4: Configure the Add-on with improved security
 ------------------------------------------------------------

 To configure the "Splunk Distribution of the OTel Collector" EKS Add-on, prepare a YAML file tailored to your Splunk set-up, replacing placeholder values with your specific configuration details.